Exploration of jet substructure using iterative declustering in pp and Pb-Pb collisions at LHC energies: Corrections and systematic uncertainties

 For pp collisions, Bayesian unfolding in two dimensions as implemented in the RooUnfold package~\cite{RooUnfold} is used.
 The prior is the two-dimensional distribution ($p_{\rm{T,jet}}^{\rm{part,ch}}$, shape$^{\mathrm{part,ch}}$) generated with PYTHIA.
 The default number of iterations chosen for $z_{\rm g}$ and $n_{\rm{SD}}$ is 4, which corresponds to the first iteration for which the refolded distributions agree with the corresponding raw distributions within 5$\%$.
 A closure test was also carried out, in which two statistically independent Monte Carlo (MC) samples are used to fill the response and the pseudo-data.
 For this test, the unfolded solution agrees with the MC truth distribution within statistical uncertainties.

-Unfolding of the distributions was attempted for the Pb--Pb case, but no convergence on a mathematically consistent solution was obtained.
-The reason is that for Pb--Pb collisions data, the response is strongly non-diagonal due to the presence of sub-leading prongs at large angles that are not correlated to particle-level prongs.
-Strategies to suppress such uncorrelated secondary prongs are beyond the scope of this analysis.
+Unfolding of the distributions was attempted for the Pb--Pb case, but no convergence on a mathematically consistent solution was obtained, due to the limited statistics of the data sample and due to the fact that the response is strongly non-diagonal due to the presence of sub-leading prongs at large angles that are not correlated to particle-level prongs and that arise due to fluctuations of the uncorrelated background.
+Strategies to suppress such secondary prongs are beyond the scope of this analysis.

 The systematic uncertainties are determined by varying key aspects of the correction procedures for instrumental response and background fluctuations.
 The most significant components of the systematic uncertainties for $z_{\rm g}$ and $n_{\rm{SD}}$ are tabulated in Table~\ref{tab:Syspp} and \ref{tab:SysPbPb}.
 For pp collisions, the tracking efficiency uncertainty is $\pm 4\%$ \cite{Acharya:2017goa}.
 The effect of this uncertainty on the substructure measurement is assessed by applying an additional track rejection of $4\%$ at detector-level prior to jet finding.
 A new response is built and the unfolding is repeated, with the resulting variation in the unfolded solution symmetrised and taken as the systematic uncertainty.
 This is the largest contribution to the JES uncertainty.
 To estimate the regularisation uncertainty, the number of Bayesian iterations is varied by $\pm1$ with respect to the default analysis value.
-The prior is varied by reweighting the response such that its particle-level projection matches the unfolded solution.
+The prior is varied by reweighting the response such that its particle-level projection (PYTHIA) matches HERWIG 7.1.2 \cite{Bellm:2015jjp}.
 The detector-level intervals in $p_{\rm T}$ and the substructure observables are modified to determine what in the table is referred to as truncation uncertainty.
 The uncertainty labelled ``Binning'' in the tables corresponds to a variation in binning of both $p_{\rm T}$ and substructure observables, subject to the constraint of at least 10 counts in the least populous bin to ensure the stability of the unfolding procedure.